New documentary explores ‘Don Quixote’ author Cervantes’ Ottoman fascination

 A new documentary titled “Esaretten Dogan Sovalyye: Don Kisot” (The Knight Born from Captivity: Don Quixote) delves into the impact of Miguel de Cervantes’ years in Ottoman captivity on his literary work.

-Addressing one of the most debated aspects of Cervantes’ biography, Sorel discussed whether the famed author ever visited Istanbul.
+Addressing one of the most debated aspects of Cervantes’ biography, Soler discussed whether the famed author ever visited Istanbul.
 Cervantes, known for “Don Quixote”, spent five years in Algiers after being captured by Ottoman forces in 1575.

 She acknowledged, however, that his works suggest a clear familiarity with the city, likely inspired by tales he heard during his captivity from sailors and fellow captives.